gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 # Environment branches with GitLab flow

-It might be good idea to have an environment that is automatically updated to the master branch.
+It might be a good idea to have an environment that is automatically updated to the master branch.
-Only in this case the name of this environment might differ from the branch name.
+Only in this case, the name of this environment might differ from the branch name.
 Suppose you have a staging environment, a pre-production environment and a production environment.
 In this case the master branch is deployed on staging.
 When someone wants to deploy to pre-production they create a merge request from the master branch to the pre-production branch.
 And going live with code happens by merging the pre-production branch into the production branch.